Vote for BECU Board Members and Audit Committee

 BECU is a cooperative.
 As such, we are a democratic organization and each of our members has a stake in owning BECU.

-Eligible members were invited to elect members of BECU's Board of Director and Audit Committee.
-Candidates were vetted and nominated by the BECU Nominating Committee.
-You can read more about that process below and here.
+You're invited, as an eligible member, to elect members of BECU's Board of Director and Audit Committee.
+Candidates have been vetted and nominated by the BECU Nominating Committee.
+You can read more about that process below.

-Come together with your fellow members: plan on attending the Member Summit!
-The annual Member Summit offers members an opportunity to ask executives questions, attend free seminars, make the most out of their membership and more.
+Come together with your fellow members: Vote and plan on attending the Member Summit!
+The annual Member Summit offers members the opportunity to ask executives questions, attend free seminars, make the most out of their membership and more.

 Key Responsibilities of the BECU Board of Directors and Audit Committee

 The Board of Directors is responsible for, among other things:

 - Managing the business and affairs of BECU